 - Two peanut farmers have been elected president of the United States: Thomas Jefferson and Jimmy Carter.

-- Americans eat approximately three pounds of peanut butter per person each year, or a total of about 500 million pounds.
+- Americans eat approximately three pounds of peanut butter per person each year, or a total of more than 900 million pounds.
 That's enough to cover the floor of the Grand Canyon!

 - Arachibutyrophobia is the fear of peanut butter getting stuck to the roof of your mouth.

 - The world's largest peanut butter and jelly sandwich was created in Grand Saline, Texas, in November 2010.
 It weighed 1,342 pounds and contained around 300 pounds of peanut butter and 200 pounds of jelly.